 A traditional English Pale Ale, launched in 2007 and made with quality imported hops and a great deal of character.
-Only available in Tasmania.
+Available only in Tasmania.

 Boag's XXX Ale

 Beautifully coloured and full of flavour, Boag’s XXX Ale is 4.8% ABV, as well as crisp, balanced and aromatic.
-Only available in Tasmania.
+Available only in Tasmania.

 James Boag Facts

 Launceston is Tasmania's second major city and a vibrant hub for food and wine, culture and nature.
 In fact, the whole region is jam-packed with city and country charm, gorgeous old towns, excellent food and wine and beautiful scenic highlights.

 One of Australia's oldest cities, Launceston has one of the best-preserved early cityscapes in Australia with its elegant Colonial and Victorian architecture and century-old parks.